kyma-project/community/guidelines/content-guidelines/content-strategy.md

 ### Obligatory

-Each technical topic must have the following document types arranged in the fixed order listed below:
+Each technical topic must have the following document types arranged in this fixed order:

 >**NOTE:** The Kyma content developers create templates for a given document type once there are at least two documents to use as a base for such a template.